Florence Bjelke-Petersen: Career

-According to a 2020 study by the Australian Parliamentary Library, Bjelke-Petersen crossed the floor 18 times during her career, the 12th-most of any MP between 1950 and 2019 and the second-most by a woman after Kathy Sullivan.
+Bjelke-Petersen crossed the floor 18 times during her career, the 12th-most of any MP between 1950 and 2019 and the second-most by a woman after Kathy Sullivan.

 Knighthood

 When Joh Bjelke-Petersen was knighted in 1984, Flo Bjelke-Petersen became Lady Bjelke-Petersen, and was officially known as "Senator Lady Bjelke-Petersen".
-She was frequently, but incorrectly, referred to as "Lady Florence" or "Lady Flo".
-This usage is for the daughter of a peer, not the wife of a knight.
-Although the name "Lady Flo" is incorrect, it has been almost universally used in the media and among the general public.
+She was frequently referred to as "Lady Florence" or "Lady Flo".

 Later career

-She was re-elected at the 1983 and 1987 elections (both double dissolutions), and her term expired on 30 June 1993.
+She was re-elected at the 1983 and 1987 elections (both double dissolutions), and her term expired on 30 June 1993, when she decided to retire.

-In Canberra Lady Bjelke-Petersen was well liked by politicians of all parties, even those who loathed her husband.
-Her speeches were usually about local Queensland issues and seldom political in content.

 Death

 On 20 December 2017, Bjelke-Petersen died at the age of 97 after suffering a short illness.
 She died in Kingaroy at Orana Aged Care where she had resided since August 2014.
 Prime Minister Malcolm Turnbull and Queensland Premier Annastacia Palaszczuk offered to hold a state funeral which was accepted by their son John Bjelke-Petersen.
 It was held in the Kingaroy Town Hall.